slevithan/regex/README.md

 ## 🦾 Extended regex syntax

 Historically, JavaScript regexes were not as powerful or readable as other major regex flavors like Java, .NET, PCRE, Perl, Python, and Ruby.
-With recent advancements and the `regex` library, those days are over.
-Modern JavaScript regexes have [significantly improved](https://github.com/slevithan/awesome-regex#javascript-regex-evolution), adding lookbehind, named capture, Unicode properties, set subtraction and intersection, etc. The `regex` library, with its extended syntax and implicit flags, adds the key remaining pieces needed to stand alongside or surpass other major flavors.
+With recent advancements and the Regex+ library, those days are over.
+Modern JavaScript regexes have [significantly improved](https://github.com/slevithan/awesome-regex#javascript-regex-evolution), adding lookbehind, named capture, Unicode properties, set subtraction and intersection, etc. The extended syntax and implicit flags from `regex` adds the key remaining pieces needed to stand alongside or surpass other major flavors.

 ### Atomic groups